Mj7378/Jarvis_V1.0/README.md

 ### 🚀 Advanced Generative Modes
 *   **👁️ Vision Mode:** Activate your camera to stream video.
 Capture an image and ask J.A.R.V.I.S. to analyze and describe what it sees.
-*   **🎨 Design Mode:** Describe a visual concept (e.g., "a futuristic arc reactor") and have J.A.R.V.I.S. generate a high-quality image using the `imagen-4.0-generate-001` model.
+*   **🎨 Image Studio (Design Mode):** Describe an initial concept and have J.A.R.V.I.S. generate an image.
+Then, use conversational commands to interactively edit the image—add objects, change colors, alter the background, and more, leveraging the `gemini-2.5-flash-image-preview` model.
 *   **🎬 Simulation Mode:** Describe a scenario (e.g., "a high-speed chase through a neon city") and watch J.A.R.V.I.S. generate a short video clip using the `veo-2.0-generate-001` model.
 *   **🌐 Universal Translator:** An experimental real-time translation module that listens to foreign speech and provides a live English translation.